Annecy station

-Annecy station (French: Gare d'Annecy) is a railway station located in Annecy, Haute-Savoie, south-eastern France.
-The station was opened in 1866 and is located on the Aix-les-Bains–Annemasse railway and the now closed Annecy-Albertville railway, part of which is now used as a bike path.
-The trains serving this station are operated by SNCF.
+Annecy (/fr/; French: Gare d'Annecy) is the main railway station in Annecy, Haute-Savoie, southeastern France.
+The station was opened in 1866 and is located on the Aix-les-Bains–Annemasse railway and the former Annecy–Albertville railway, part of which is now used as a bike path along Lake Annecy.
+The trains serving this station are operated by SNCF and CFF (the latter for the Léman Express service).
 In December 2012 a new multimodal interchange between bus routes and the train station was opened.

 Train services

 As of 2022, trains on the following routes call at Annecy: